State-of-Rhode-Island-eCMS/ecms_profile/docs/features.md

 into one or each feature.
 Instead, that configuration needs to be left out of the feature and a helper module will need to connect that configuration to each content type.

+- Features should not share fields.
+If two content types both contain a `body` field.
+That field _MUST_ be created for each content type.
+Typically, the field should prefix or relate to the content type to which it belongs.
+In this example, a Notification and a Press release content type, two fields would be created `field_notification_body` and `field_press_release_body`.

 [Online Documentation on Features] is available and gives a good overview of how to use it effectively.

 ## Deployment